Communicating With Your Lawyer’s Office

 Defense attorneys and clients are also sometimes really hard to get ahold of, so these tips aren’t just for clients.

-Make an appointment for a 15-minute phone call with your attorney.
+- Make an appointment for a 15-minute phone call with your attorney.
 Have the paralegal check their calendar and schedule you for an available time – a 15-minute phone call.
-Now he or she can’t say the don’t have time to call you.
+Now he or she can’t say they don’t have time to call you.
 Most attorneys live by checklists and their “docket” (calendar).
-Be sure to establish “who calls whom” when you make the appointment.
+Establish “who calls whom” when you make the appointment.

-If you’re attorney still can’t call you back when you have a scheduled time, then maybe it’s time to look for a new attorney?
+- If your attorney still can’t call you back when you have a scheduled time, then maybe it’s time to look for a new attorney.

-If you still don’t have a returned phone call, I guess the next step would be to make an appointment to come in and meet with your attorney in person.
+- If you still haven’t received a returned phone call, I guess the next step would be to make an appointment to come in and meet with your attorney in person.
 Don’t take “no” for an answer.
-If his or her office won’t give you an appointment, remind them of their ethical duty to keep you informed about your case, and tell them that if they don’t call you back by the end of the day with an appointment to see him or her, you’ll have to see what other options are available to you.
+If his or her office won’t give you an appointment, remind them of their ethical duty to keep you informed about your case and tell them that if they don’t call you back by the end of the day with an appointment to see him or her, you’ll have to see what other options are available to you.

-If your lawyer still won’t communicate with you, they must have a health condition or another problem.
-But, the last step is to stop by your lawyer’s office without an appointment (lunch time, maybe?) and try to see them then.
+If your lawyer still doesn’t communicate with you, they must have a health condition or another family emergency.
+But, the last step is to stop by your lawyer’s office without an appointment and try to see them then.

-As a final step, if none of the above advice has helped you, you likely need to find yourself another lawyer.
-You may have to fire your current lawyer before other lawyers are willing to speak to you about your case.
+As a final step, if none of the above advice has helped you, you likely need another lawyer.
+You may have to fire your current lawyer before other lawyers will speak to you about your case.